Fundamental energy cost for quantum measurement: Special cases

-Here we prove a lower bound on the energy cost in terms of the inefficiency of the measurement.
-A measurement is said to be {\it efficient} if each measurement outcome $k$ has just one corresponding measurement operator $M_k$, i.e. the (unnormalized) post-measurement states on the measured system $S$ all take the form $T_k(\rho_S)=M_k \rho_S M_k^{\dagger}$ or, in other words, the Kraus rank of all maps $T_k$ is one.
-Efficient measurements however do not describe all possible quantum measurements.
-Instead, as described in Appendix \ref{measmodapp}, the most general form of measurement is given through {\it inefficient} measurements described as $\rho_S\mapsto\rho'_S=\sum_{k,i} M_{ki}\rho_S M_{ki}^{\dagger}$.
+Another interesting class of quantum measurment is an \emph{inefficient} measurement.
+As explained in Subsec.~\ref{SS:OvM}, a measurement is said to be inefficient if the measurement changes the state as $\rho_S\mapsto\rho'_S=\sum_{k,i} M_{ki}\rho_S M_{ki}^{\dagger}$.
 The index $i$ ranges from $1$ to the Kraus rank $I(k)$ of the channel $T_k$.
 We henceforth call the maximal Kraus rank of all elements $T_k$ of a given quantum instrument the {\it inefficiency $I$} of the quantum instrument $\{T_k\}$.
 Clearly, if $I=1$ we recover the case of efficient measurements.

-For general measurements we prove the following theorem: \begin{theorem} Let $(U_{SM},\rho_M,\{Q_k\})$ be an implementation of a quantum measurement with inefficiency $I$.
-The energy cost of operating this device is then lower bounded as